 This Easy Homemade Blueberry Cobbler is a great way to enjoy the flavorful fresh berries all summer long and everyone LOVES this dessert.
 This blueberry cobbler gets made quite frequently at our house during the summer.

-She was pretty excited to help me make this Blueberry Cobbler, although she didn’t know we even had blueberries ’till I brought them in from our outside fridge.
 Since the dough is so easy to make, I let her help with that as well as placing the dough on the blueberry mix.
 Her favorite step was sprinkling the Turbinado sugar over the top.
-I love Turbinado sugar because it makes the final presentation look pretty but you can easily substitute brown sugar if you need to.
+I love Turbinado sugar for this type of application because it makes the final presentation look so pretty (and professional) but you can easily substitute brown sugar if you don’t have Turbinado sugar on hand.

 - Quick and Easy Strawberry Shortcake Recipe